dnmfarrell/bash-wordsplit/README.md

 If wordsplit detects an unterminated quote, it will return 1 and save the error message to `WORDERR`.
 Otherwise it returns 0.

+My [blog post](https://blog.dnmfarrell.com/post/replicating-bash-argument-splitting/) has more detail about Bash's behavior and `wordsplit`.

 Here's `example/parse-stdin.bash`:

     #!/bin/bash